michaeljclark/queue_atomic/README.md

 Multiple producer multiple consumer c++11 queue / ringbuffer using C++11 atomics.

-Solves the ABA problem by packing a monotonically increasing version number into the offsets.
+Implements 2-phase ordered writes by packing a monotonically increasing version number into the queue front and back offsets (solves ABA problem).
+Contended case is detected due to version counter increment not being visible in front or back offsets.
+Front and back offsets only increase in the common case and buffer offset are calculated modulus the queue size (however the offset overflow special case is handled).

-- queue_atomic_v3 is completely lock free in the single producer single consumer case
+- queue_atomic_v3 is completely lockless in the single producer single consumer case
 - all queues can be used in multiple producer multiple consumer mode however they will spin calling std::this_thread::yield() when there is contention

 ## Notes